IBM/predictive-market-using-arria/README.md

 # Privacy Notice

-Sample web applications that include this package may be configured to track deployments to [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.
+This web application includes package configured to track deployments to [IBM Cloud](https://www.bluemix.net/) and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM/metrics-collector-service) service on each deployment:

 * Node.js package version
 * Node.js repository URL